About us

 Mission

 The Office of Government Relations (OGR) represents the policy priorities of The Episcopal Church to the U.S. government in Washington, D.C. and helps to shape the discussion of political issues throughout the Church.
 OGR aims to influence policy and legislation on critical issues, highlighting the voices and experiences of Episcopalians and Anglicans globally.
-All policy positions are based on General Convention and Executive Council resolutions, the legislative and governing bodies of the Church.
+All policy positions are based on General Convention and Executive Council resolutions.

 Engage with Our Office